 If your child is in Reception, Year 1 or Year 2 and normally receives Universal Infant Free School Meals, your child will not be eligible for income-related free school meals unless you make a successful claim via the Free School Meals webpage.

-Our Cambridgeshire HAF Programme is available for all eligible children including those with additional needs or SEND.
 We advise all parents to book as early as possible with the holiday scheme of their choice to avoid disappointment.
-This is especially important for children who have additional needs or SEND.
+This is especially important for children in receipt of benefit-related free school meals who have additional needs or SEND.
 Booking early will enable the holiday scheme to work with parents or carers to understand and plan for any additional support needs a child may have.
-It is likely that providers will require at least 4 weeks notice prior to the scheme commencement.
+It is likely that providers will require at least 6-8 weeks’ notice prior to the scheme commencement.

 The Community Support Service (CSS) supports children and young people who have moderate to severe learning disabilities, physical disabilities, sensory impairments and complex health needs.
 To access CSS (including CamPlay) your child will need an assessment from Disabled Children’s Social Care which identifies eligibility for these services, your social worker will refer you.

 How we use personal data